UPDATED: September 2017 with data from USGS Mineral Yearbook Nitrogen, 2015 advance release tables

 NOTE! from November 2016, also includes plants in Mexico.

-An updated version of this file will be available at the start of every month.
+An updated version of this file will be available in the coming months.

 Download for free: Ammonia Capacity in North America (.xlsx) →